 Finally, FDA considers the options we may have to reduce some of these uncertainties and manage some of the risks.
 For example, we might only approve a medication for certain subsets of a disease where the benefits outweigh the risks; we require additional clinical studies – either before or after a medication is approved; or we may require certain risk mitigation strategies.

-The draft guidance that we have issued further discusses considerations that factor into this benefit-risk assessment, including how information regarding the patient experience can be used to inform it.
+The guidance that we have issued further discusses considerations that factor into this benefit-risk assessment, including how information regarding the patient experience can be used to inform it.
 It also discusses how drug developers can design and conduct their development programs to collect information that is best suited to inform FDA’s eventual benefit-risk assessment regarding a medication.
-We are very willing to discuss benefit-risk considerations with drug developers during development, and the draft guidance addresses opportunities for such interactions.
-Last, the draft guidance emphasizes that benefit-risk assessment does not end when a medication is approved by discussing how such an assessment informs regulatory decisions in the postmarket setting.
+We are very willing to discuss benefit-risk considerations with drug developers during development, and the guidance addresses opportunities for such interactions.
+Last, the guidance emphasizes that benefit-risk assessment does not end when a medication is approved by discussing how such an assessment informs regulatory decisions in the postmarket setting.

 You mentioned multiple factors that are considered in benefit-risk assessments.
 Are these decisions usually quite complex?

 It’s difficult to describe the “usual” case, since each case is quite unique.
 Certainly, some benefit-risk assessments are rather straightforward.
 For example, if a proposed medicine has clearly been shown to provide important benefits to patients and we also have assurances based on the evidence that the medicine will not cause serious health risks, it would not be difficult to conclude that the benefits outweigh the risks.
 Other times, the benefit-risk assessment is more complex, particularly when serious risks are involved or when there is more uncertainty in our understanding of the benefits or the risks.